I’m spending a few weeks away from home these days, and I thought now would be a good time to tell you about a little trick I have up my sleeve.

 For spices I’m carrying ground cinnamon, spicy ancho chili powder, and ground cumin.
 I feel like I could make a quick stew or roast some sweet potatoes with these spices.
 Also, vanilla extract!
 My vanilla extract is just vanilla beans soaked in bourbon.
 So… this extract also doubles as a shot of bourbon.
 In case of travel emergencies.
 You know.

 Some extras I pack away are: a classy wine key from Bottle Stock, a thick kitchen towel, and an all-purpose spoon that makes me happy.
+Update: I’ve recently carried this package on and had the wine key taken away from me.
+If you pack wine key, place the whole package in your checked bags.

 Have you ever had a bottle of wine without a wine key?
 It’s TORTURE.
 You start to think of the most unreasonable ways to get in that bottle.
 Just bring your own key.